alexandrenavarro/Model01-Firmware/README-WHY-MY-PERSONAL-LAYOUT.md

 + Fn+Enter is mapped to Ctrl+Return (for Intellij)

-## Window Layer (activated by holding the right palm key)
+## Window Manager Layer (activated by holding the right palm key)

+### Left side keys (mainly use with bspwn or custom AutoHotKeys on Windows)
+All the shortcuts are used to manipulate desktops (on linux I used bspc / sxhkd with generally used shortcuts for this window manager on linux see my dotfiles https://github.com/alexandrenavarro/dotfiles/blob/master/.config/bspwm/bspwmrc and https://github.com/alexandrenavarro/dotfiles/blob/master/.config/sxhkd/sxhkdrc, on windows I used some scripts in AutoHotKeys see https://github.com/alexandrenavarro/wiki/blob/master/windows-10/Configuration.md):
+* On the homerow left, you have : move you current selected window to Desktop 1, 2, 3, 4 and 5 (Super+Alt+Shift+Number).
+* On the row above the homerow left, you have : go to Desktop 1, 2, 3, 4 and 5 (Super+Shift+Number).

+### Right side keys (mainly use with bspwn or custom AutoHotKeys on Windows)
+All the shortcuts are used to manipulate windows (on linux I used bspc / sxhkd with generally used shortcuts for this window manager on linux see my dotfiles https://github.com/alexandrenavarro/dotfiles/blob/master/.config/bspwm/bspwmrc and https://github.com/alexandrenavarro/dotfiles/blob/master/.config/sxhkd/sxhkdrc, on windows I used some scripts in AutoHotKeys see https://github.com/alexandrenavarro/wiki/blob/master/windows-10/Configuration.md):
+* On the homerow right, you have : move the window to left (Super+Shift+Left), move the window to down (Super+Shift+Down), move the window to up (Super+Shift+Up), move the window right (Super+Shift+Right), use monocole mode, always maximized window (Super+Shift+PageUp).
+* On the row below the homerow right, you have : select the window to left (Super+Left), select the window to down (Super+Down), select the window to up (Super+Up), select the window right (Super+Right), Super+A.
+* On the row above the homerow right, you have : set status to floating (Super+Alt+Shift+PageDown), set status to tiled (Super+Alt+Shift+Down), set status to fullscreen (Super+Alt+Shift+Up), rotate clockwise (Super+End), close window (Alt+F4), Super+B.

+## AltGr Layer (activated by Holding Space)

 ### Left side keys
-#### With a floating window manager (like openbox or windows 10, but can be use with any floating windows manager on linux or on windows)
-All the shortcuts are used to manipulate windows (on linux I used openbox with on linux see my dotfiles https://github.com/alexandrenavarro/dotfiles/blob/master/.config/openbox/rc.xml, on windows I used some scripts in AutoHotKeys see https://github.com/alexandrenavarro/wiki/blob/master/windows-10/Configuration.md because some weird behaviour on Super+Left / Super+Right and to have 1/4 or 1/8 windows):
-* On the homerow left, you have : move to left-left pane on [4x1], move to left pane on [2x1] (like Super+Left on Windows or Gnome), minimize (like Super+Down on Windows or Gnome), maximize (like Super+Up on Windows or Gnome), move right pane on [2x1] (like Super+Right on Windows or Gnome), move to right-right pane [4x1].
-* On the row below the homerow left, move to left-left-down pane on [4x2], move to left-down pane on [2x2], move to left-down pane on [4x2], move to right-down pane on [4x2], move to right-down pane on [2x2], move to right-right-down pane on [4x2]
-* On the row above the homerow felt, move to left-left-up pane on [4x2], move to left-up pane on [2x2], move to left pane on [4x1], move to right pane on [4x1], move to right-up pane on [2x2], move to right-right-up pane on [4x2]
-* On the first row right, nothing, nothing,  move to left-up pane on [4x2], move to right-up pane on [4x2]

-#### With a floating window manager (bspwn the best tiling windows manager on linux)
-* On the homerow left, you have : move to left, minimize (set hidden=on), maximize (monocle), move right.
-* On the row below the homerow left, you have : move to down, move to up.
-* On the row above the homerow felt, you have : set status to tiled, set status to fullscreen.

-### Right side keys (mainly use with bspwn)
-It is used mainly with bspwn or any tiling window manager.
-* On the homerow right, you have : super + left (select the window on the left), super + down (select the window on the down), super + up (select the window on the up), super + right (select the window on the right).

-## Altgr Layer (activated by Holding Space)

-### Left side keys
-It is the equivalent of altgr (right alt) for bépo but with some customization (easy to do customization like that).
+It is the equivalent of AltGr (right alt) for bépo but with some customization (easy to do customization like that).
 * < and > are accessible directly instead « of »
 * : ¨ was inverse.